federicopasquarelli/vue-is-intersecting/README.md

 ## Usage

-pass data through the modifiers
+pass the method that you want to use as a callback when the html element enters in the viewport<br />
-NB: by default the callback is debounced after 500ms that the binding item enters the viewport, to fire the callback immediately use the instant modifier.
+NB: by default the callback is debounced after 500ms that the element bind enters the viewport, to execute the callback immediately use the instant modifier.

 ```html
 <div v-is-intersecting[myData]="myMethod">Hello</div>
 ```

-unique modifier fires the callback only once
+unique modifier executes the callback only once

 ```html
 <div v-is-intersecting.unique="myMethod">Hello</div>
 ```

-instant modifier fires the callback immediately, no debounce
+instant modifier executes the callback immediately, no debounce

 ```html
 <div v-is-intersecting.instant="myMethod">Hello</div>
 ```

-curret modifier triggers 2 different callbacks when the element enters or exit the viewport
+current modifier executes two different callbacks when the element enters or exit the viewport

 ```html
 <div v-is-intersecting.current="[enterMethod, exitMethod]">Hello</div>